• Skip to primary navigation

 Maybe it’s pitch black in certain places and people might crash into the furniture, especially in high-traffic areas.
 Depending on your current setup, you can either move the pieces under existing lighting or add some.

-Using the circular patio example from earlier, you can make things safer by making the focal point a fire pit.
+Using the circular patio example from earlier, you can make things safer by making the fire pit the visual point of emphasis.
 That way, when it gets dark, you can light it up to prevent accidents and keep people warm too.

 If you absolutely must have your patio furniture in darker places, then add a few free-standing lamps nearby.
 This allows you to shift them to where they’re needed as the night goes on.